Episode 44

 One of the things that we discovered when talking was that they have an overnight editorial team and they don't do much, but they have to be there in case there's breaking news or you want to get something out to the Asian markets and they just sit idle for hours.

 I said I could start scheduling my press releases for next day distribution instead of immediate distribution, and your people could set them up overnight.
+Because setting, taking a press release isn't just copy and pasting and hitting send.

 It really is setting it up in the wire and making sure that there's the headline, the date line, all of these certain things in the proper format and getting it into that actual infrastructure.
+I told them it would cost them nothing.
+There'd be zero labor attached to my releases, and they found that very attractive.

 So I've been doing that and been helping journalists get these great releases and helping my clients get access to these journalists.
+And having access to the wire has been a real game changer for my clients.

+My original business of emailing has been destroyed because of what's happened with the media landscape.
 There's these media databases that you can buy or license for as little as $8,000, selling up to $20,000.

+And people are sending off target emails because it doesn't cost anything extra.
 You just spent $20,000 on a media database and if you look at it, you feel like, oh, we're a golf club company.

 There's only like 2,000 golf journalists in there.

 They start talking themselves into sending to bankers and financial analysts and people like that by saying, hey, people in the banking and business world, they buy Glock clubs.
+But the truth is a financial analyst is never going to write about golf clubs.
+And yet you have just sent numerous releases to these people.

 So it's a wasted audience.